 "I just feel soooo special.
 He's cute, just like a teddy bear."

-There, in the music room of Fairfax County's Robinson High School, only a few yards from Broady's bow, stood master fugel horn player Chuck Mangione, more pixie-like than teddy bear cuddly.
+There, in the music room of Robinson High School only a few yards from Broady's bow, stood master fugel horn player Chuck Mangione, more pixie-like than teddy-bear cuddly.
 Wearing his trademarks -- a floppy hat and T-shirt -- Mangione was flipping through layers of sheet music.

-"I hope you're all ready to put up with my madness," Mangione beamed to the 80 young musicians, all specially chosen high school students from the District, Northern Virginia and Maryland.
+"I hope you're all ready to put up with my madness," Mangione beamed to the 80 young musicians, all specially chosen high school students from Northern Virginia, Maryland and the District.
 "I'm sorry I'm late, but we've got a lot of work to do in only nine hours."

 Several hours and hundreds of bars later, the lithe and wiry Mangione had cajoled, pleaded and shouted his newly commissioned orchestra into a group of musicians nearly ready to take center stage for a Saturday night concert at Constitution Hall.